The Physical Reality of the Digital World

 Michael Kauffmann, Wikipedia, CC BY

-How do we store data securely today?
+How is data stored securely today?

 Adrian Pingstone/Wikipedia